 Jumping to conclusions in a time of change

-Whenever we jump to conclusions we assume that the world still works the way it used to.
+Whenever we jump to a conclusion we assume the world still works in the way it used to.

-In a world that is changing so fast, this might no longer be true.
+In a world that is changing so much so fast, this assumption might no longer be true.
 And that is likely to create problems.

-Those problems aren’t necessarily to do with whether or not our assumptions turn out to be correct.
+These problems aren’t necessarily to do with whether or not our assumption turns out to be correct.
 The real problem is that jumping to conclusions makes us lazy.
-It stops us checking whether we truly understand the situation.
+It stops us checking whether we really understand the situation.
 It stops us preparing for the unexpected.
-It stops us seeing the other threats and opportunities that exist.
-And it stops us taking the steps that we could have taken to maximise our chances of getting the results we want.
+It stops us seeing the threats and opportunities that exist.
+And it stops us from taking the steps we could have taken to maximise our chances of getting the results we want.

 1. Check whether we are making any of the eight most common assumptions

-2. Consider what other interpretations might also be possible (and which is/are most likely)
+2. Consider what other interpretations might also be possible (and which of them are most likely)

-3. Get clearer on the outcome we most want, and why
+3. Get clear on the outcome we most want, and why we want it

-4. Take action to manage our downsides and make our upsides more likely
+4. Take action to manage our downsides, if they happen, and make our upsides more likely

-After doing these four things we might still end up taking the same action as before — and events beyond our control might still happen.
-But by spotting our assumptions, getting clearer on what we really want and why, and ensuring that we have done everything we possibly can to make what we want happen, we increase our focus, our inspiration, and our enthusiasm.
+After we do these four things we might still end up taking the same action — and something beyond our control might still happen.
+But by spotting our assumptions, getting clearer on what we really want, and why, and ensuring that we have done everything we can to make our desired outcome happen, we increase our focus, our inspiration, and our enthusiasm.
 We give ourselves the very best chance of achieving the outcomes that matter most.
-And if events still don’t turn out in the way we wanted, then we also give ourselves the energy, insight, and flexibility to be able to quickly find a new way forward.
+And if events don’t turn out in the way we wanted, then we also give ourselves the energy, the insight, and the flexibility to be able to quickly find new ways forward.

-In this time of increasing change, all these things will be invaluable.
-And they will help to make us antifragile.
+In this time of increasing change, all these benefits will be invaluable.
+They will help to make us antifragile.

 You can sign up to daily posts here.